amitshekhariitbhu/node_app/README.md

 valid token is 1234

 Output :
-If token is valid it returns the same token otherwise unauthorized {
+If token is valid it returns the same token otherwise failed {
-    "message": "Success",
+  "status_code": "success",
-    "token": "1234"
+  "message": "token is valid"
 }
 or
 {
-    "status": 401,
+  "status_code": "failed",
-    "message": "unauthorized"
+  "message": "token is invalid"
 }
 ```